dladowitz/concepts/README.md

 **EX: A Cat and Dog class can inherit from an Animal class.
 All classes store records in the Animals table**

+## Modules Vs Classes
+- A class is a way to create copies of an object and give them all different states.
+- A Module is a way to share methods between classes.
+- Modules cannot be instantiated and updated.
+So they have no *state* while classes do.
+An instance of a class can have it's instance variables changed over time.
+- Both Modules and Classes can have constants
+- Modules can have both Module Methods and Instnace methods.
+- A Modules Instance methods can only be called if the module is  included (mixedin) to a class.

+- Modules cannot be saved to a database so they will not persist (though since they cannot change state, their is really nothing to persist).